 -This post was updated November 2019-

-When I planned my first trip to Vallarta, I didn’t know either.
-Fortunately, I’ve been able to visit a few times since then and actually stay in different neighborhoods.
+When I planned my first trip to Vallarta, I didn’t know what zone to pick either.
+Fortunately now, I’ve been able to visit a few times and actually stay in different neighborhoods.

 By having the opportunity to stay in four of the five zones, I was able to see firsthand what worked for me and what didn’t.
 Hopefully sharing this info will help YOU make a decision about the best area to stay Puerto Vallarta.

 Puerto Vallarta is on Mexico’s Pacific coast, in the state of Jalisco.
 One of the things that makes it so appealing to visitors is it’s location on the Bay of Banderas.
 The bay is the third largest in Mexico, and since Puerto Vallarta lies almost in the middle of it, it means there’s about 30 miles of coast line.

 The neighborhoods or zones, basically wrap around the Bay of Banderas, so there’s a multitude of choices of beaches and unique neighborhoods.
 You can see why picking one could prove to be a hard task.

 Have you heard of Puerto Vallarta’s 12 block long boardwalk or malecon?
 Whether of not you’d like to be close to it affects which area you pick as well.

 When is the Best Time to Visit Puerto Vallarta?

 November thru mid April is considered high season in Puerto Vallarta because of the perfect weather.
 This is the dry season so it doesn’t rain and the average temperature is about 82F.
 Many American and Canadian snowbirds escape the snow in the north and head south to Mexico during these months.

 If Easter falls in April, you can expect that to be a busy time too.
 Puerto Vallarta is a popular destination for Mexicans during the Semana Santa or the holy week leading up to Easter.
 Many people take the entire week to spend with their families.